Many student-specific resources are administered in coordination with the Institute for Intelligent Systems Student Organization (IISSO).

 - Graphing from R: ggplot2 vs. base graphics

 The IIS has a DreamSpark subscription.
-IIS Students, faculty, and staff may download Microsoft titles from our webstore.
+IIS Students, faculty, and staff may download Microsoft titles from our IIS web store.

 Notably the University has a license for online surveys with Qualtrics.